Julia A. Moore: Biography

-Young Julia grew up on her family's Michigan farm, the eldest of four children.
+Moore grew up on her family's Michigan farm, the eldest of four children.
 When she was ten, her mother became ill, and Julia assumed many of her mother's responsibilities.
 Her formal education was thereby limited.
 In her mid-teens, she started writing poetry and songs, mostly in response to the death of children she knew, but any newspaper account of disaster could inspire her.

-At age 17, she married Frederick Franklin Moore, a farmer.
-Julia ran a small store and, over the years, bore ten children, of whom six survived to adulthood.
+At age 17, Moore married Frederick Franklin Moore, a farmer.
+She ran a small store and, over the years, bore ten children, of whom six survived to adulthood.
 She continued to write poetry and songs.